 In this regular feature Dave and Tom respond to questions from listeners and readers of The Berean Call.
-Here’s this week’s question: Dear Dave and Tom: I visited an evangelical church recently with a friend who attends there regularly.
+Here’s this week’s question: “Dear Dave and Tom: I visited an evangelical church recently with a friend who attends there regularly.
 There were reproductions of icon paintings throughout the building and in the sanctuary.
 My friend told me the pastor was teaching them how to pray through the icons.
-She seemed to have no problem with that, but quite honestly, the church reminded me of a modern version of a Russian Orthodox church in the neighborhood where I grew up.
-Do you see any problems in learning to pray with icons?
+She seemed to have no problem with that, but quite honestly, the church reminded me of a modern version of a Russian Orthodox Church in the neighborhood where I grew up.
+Do you see any problems in learning to pray with icons?”

 Tom: Right, but again, this is part of the mystical movement, the contemplative movement, they would call it, looking to sacred forms that create a sacred atmosphere so we can draw closer to God.
-It’s all experiential—it says we are to empty our minds, we’re to empty our hearts full of desire except for God, we’re to focus on an icon and imagine what that person in the icon, whether it be Jesus or Mary or the saints, whoever it might be, would want us to think about God.
+It’s all experiential.
+It says we are to empty our minds, we’re to empty our hearts full of desire except for God, we’re to focus on an icon and imagine what that person in the icon, whether it be Jesus or Mary or the saints, whoever it might be, would want us to think about God.
 The icons are supposed us to imagine things about God, and so on.
 What does the Bible have to say about this?

-Well, Tom, it’s the opposite of what the Bible teaches.
-It talks about, Now we see through a glass darkly, then face to face, Hebrews chapter 2, now we see Jesus, it’s talking about physically seeing Him.
+Dave: Well, Tom, it’s the opposite of what the Bible teaches.
+It talks about “Now we see through a glass darkly, then face to face.”
+Hebrews 2: “Now we see Jesus….”
+Is it talking about physically seeing Him.
 Would it help for somebody to paint a picture that doesn’t even look like Jesus?
 That’s certainly not what He looks like today.
 That is the opposite of what the Bible teaches.
 I need to get to know Him in my spirit by the Holy Spirit and through His Word, and this is taking us down the wrong path.